 Many of those people who are planning to buy a mobile phone think hard whether to go for a CDMA phone or a GSM phone.
 The question is pretty understandable and a good one too.
+Most people do not understand the difference between CDMA and GSM phones.
 Both these technologies have been in market for quite some time with a number of service providers offering attractive packages.

 Although, globally GSM is more used but in the United States of America CDMA is more popular than GSM.
 Some of the CDMA providers in various countries are: Verizon (USA), Bell Mobility (USA) and MTS Mobility (USA), Reliance (India) and BSNL (India) etc. Worldwide availability of GSM makes it more accessible in terms of international roaming.
 Some of the GSM providers around the globe are: Cell C (South Africa), Idea (India), Vodafone (multiple countries), AT&T (USA) and T-Mobile (UK) etc.